embeddedartistry/libc/docs/architecture/decisions/0002-crt-initialization-symbol-types.md

 ## Decision

-Not knowing whether this is a Clang or OS X specific behavior, we'll just use an `#ifdef` to select the proper form when testing.
+Not knowing whether this is a Clang or MacOS specific behavior, we'll just use an `#ifdef` to select the proper form when testing.
 This will ensure that current devices work as-is, and our testing form is only used when building libc tests on macOS.
 If this changes (e.g., we find out it's actually predicated on `__APPLE__`), we can adjust as-is.

 ```
 #ifdef ENABLE_CRT_TESTING
 // Note that this might actually be #if __APPLE__, but we only
-// Use this file on OS X for testing purposes.
+// Use this file on MacOS for testing purposes.
 extern void (**__preinit_array_start)(void) __attribute__((weak));
 extern void (**__preinit_array_end)(void) __attribute__((weak));
 extern void (**__init_array_start)(void) __attribute__((weak));